Radiology Associate Degree

-A radiology associates degree is the most common route to becoming a Radiologic Technologist, Ultrasound Technician, or Nuclear Medicine Technologist.
-An associates degree in radiology will provide you with a solid educational foundation in the fundamentals of radiology and will prepare you for certification.
+A radiology associate degree is the most common route to becoming a Radiologic Technologist, Ultrasound Technician, or Nuclear Medicine Technologist.
+An associate degree in radiology will provide you with a solid educational foundation in the fundamentals of radiology and will prepare you for certification.

-How long does it take to finish an associates degree in radiology?
+How long does it take to finish an associate degree in radiology?

 Are there any prerequisites?